Loans are available to students and parents. Eligibility is determined through the

 - Available to all students enrolled in at least 6 credits.

-- Students must be enrolled in an eligible degree or certificate program (non-matriculated
+- Students must be enrolled in a financial aid-eligible degree or certificate program

-- Student must be making required satisfactory academic progress.
+- Students must be making required satisfactory academic progress.

 - Eligibility for loan funds is determined by need, cost of attendance, estimated family